kyliepace/eleventy-blog/src/posts/snowpack.md

 Snowpack has kept on the edge of what browsers can support natively, and provides ES modules directly from [package](https://skypack.dev).
 We aren't using that in this starter, but might in the future.

 * **Try this**: Want to see how Glitch helps you use and update new Node packages?
-Edit the `package.json` file in your p
+Edit the `package.json` file in your project and you'll see an "Add Package" button that helps keep your project up to date.